-The Micro Studio 4k can be set up for remote operation and the Studio Camera 4k has a 10″ monitor and the connections and comm channels of a TV studio camera.
+The Micro Studio 4k can be set up for remote operation and the Studio Camera 4k has a 10 inch monitor and connections and comm channels.
 Both also use the 7.02 x 12.48mm Super 16 sensor.

 In 2018 Blackmagic introduced the Pocket Cinema Camera 4K with a 10 x 18.96mm sensor, redesigned body, 5″ monitor, numerous other improvements and a $1300 price tag.

-For some odd reason, some folks seem to enjoy predicting the demise of the Micro Four-Thirds format.
+For some odd reason, there are people who relish predicting the demise of the Micro Four-Thirds format.
 With the admittedly unsettling news we heard recently from Olympus, these predictions are again in vogue.
 What I think these Nostradamus types miss is the value/video image quality proposition M43 represents for users and the importance of M43 being a non-proprietary, open format.
-Because of this Micro Four-Thirds provides a way in to a well established format with a substantial user base for camera makers such as BlackMagic and Z Cam and lens makers such as Meike and DZO.
+Because of this, Micro Four-Thirds provides a way in to a well established format with a substantial user base for camera makers such as BlackMagic and Z Cam and lens makers such as Meike and DZO.
 Voigtlander recently added their 5th M43 Nokton lens and there is also the essentially untapped potential for the 2X anamorphic process (which requires a 4:3 aspect ratio) that has caused lens makers Vazen and SLR Magic to embrace the M43 format.
 Adding cameras and lenses from these newer M43 manufacturers to the substantial product lines from Panasonic and Olympus presents photographers and cinematographers with the widest array of compatible equipment available for any format.

 The quality of a 13 x 17.3mm M43 image will never objectively match the quality from a larger sensor, but a skilled photographer or cinematographer can achieve great results using M43 gear — especially when so much of our work will only be viewed online.
 A test drive of the the Leica 42.5mm f/1.2 Nocticron, Voigtlander 42.5mm f/.95 Nokton or Olympus 45mm f/1.2 PRO will verify that it is possible to throw M43 backgrounds as far out of focus as one might desire.